Molasses

 Method

-Store in airtight container at room temperature or cool pantry location away from direct sunlight
+Store in airtight glass or plastic containers at room temperature, away from direct sunlight and heat sources

 Duration